How to Set Up an RTMP Encoder for Live Video Streaming [Updated for 2024]

 3. Select Video and Audio Encoding Options

 The next step is to select your video and audio settings.
 First, select an RTMP stream resolution, such as 1920 x 1080 (full HD) or 720 x 480 (standard definition).
-Choose this carefully as it will dictate the size of your live stream video file.
+Choose this carefully as it will dictate the size of your live-stream video file.
 This, in turn, could impact the viewing experience as the video might buffer a lot if the viewers don’t have high-speed internet.
-The key is to maintain a balance between quality and the video size for best results.
+The key is to maintain a balance between quality and video size for best results.

 In this step, you’ll also select a bitrate and a codec.
 It’s widespread to use H.264 video compression, advanced video coding (AVC) for video, and AAC for audio.
-The video bitrate will depend completely on the live stream resolution you select.
+The video bitrate will depend completely on the live-stream resolution you select.
 The higher the resolution, the greater the bitrate will be.
 For instance, the average bitrate for a full HD stream would be anywhere between 1900 to 4500 kbps.
 Similarly, the bitrate for 720p would be lower than 1900 kbps.

 Check out our walkthrough guide for more on setting up your encoder and choosing the best RTMP stream settings.
 To skip ahead and access the RTMP live encoder configuration settings, check out our recommended live encoder settings